Stocks turn higher as investors pore over earnings reports

 Investors also closely monitoring the latest developments with COVID-19 and its potential impact on a still recovering economy amid the spread of the more contagious delta variant.

 Technology stocks led the gains after weighing down the broader market earlier in trading.
-Health care stocks also rose.
+Health care, industrial and energy stocks also rose.
 Communications companies lagged the market.

+The delta variant is still reason for caution, but it likely won’t have a significant impact on the economy's reopening and recovery because hospitalizations are relatively tame and fatalities are very low in comparison to infections, said Jason Pride, chief investment officer of private wealth at Glenmede.

+“We may still deal with the lingering residual effects of the pandemic,” Pride said.
+“You’ve probably got a period of time where the economy has to restitch itself back together.”

 Investors are in the midst of earnings season, with more than 100 companies in the S&P 500 index reporting their results this week.
 So far earnings have been strong, with roughly nine out of every 10 companies beating analysts' expectations.

-Online broker Robinhood rose 16.5% and topped its IPO price for the first time since its stock began trading last Thursday.
+Online broker Robinhood jumped 20.4% and topped its IPO price for the first time since its stock began trading last Thursday.

 Bond yields were relatively stable.
-The yield on 10-year Treasury remained at 1.17% from the the day before.
+The yield on 10-year Treasury inched up to 1.18% from 1.17% from the the day before.
 Less than a month ago, the 10-year note was trading around a yield of 1.35%.

 Investors will be watching closely when the Labor Department releases its July jobs report Friday.
 Economists surveyed by FactSet forecast that the employers created 837,500 jobs last month and the unemployment rate fell to 5.7%.